-We renewed 4.3 kilometres of wastewater pipes in Brooklyn, Island Bay, Karori, Kelburn, Khandallah, Lyall Bay, Miramar, Mt Cook, Mt Victoria, Ngaio, Te Aro, Vogeltown and Wadestown.
-These renewals reduce sewage leaking into the stormwater system and prevents discharges ofsewerage into streams and the sea.
-We achieved a reduction in bypass discharges from Moa Point WWTP in 2015/16
+We renewed 4.3 km of wastewater pipes in Brooklyn, Island Bay, Karori, Kelburn, Khandallah, Lyall Bay, Miramar, Mt Cook, Mt Victoria, Ngaio, Te Aro, Vogeltown and Wadestown.
+These renewals reduces sewage leaking into the stormwater system and prevents discharges of sewerage into streams and the sea.
+We achieved a reduction in bypass discharges from Moa Point WWTP in 2015/16.